The Advantages and Disadvantages of Active and Passive RFID Technologies

 - Lightweight - The minimalist design of a passive tag also means they don’t have much mass.

 - Lifetime - Other tags that use a battery may only have a lifetime of 3-5 years.
 The endurance of passive tags depends on the materials they’re made of and the environment they operate in.
 If they are placed in a gentle environment they could operate for up to 20 years.

 - Low Noise - Inductive and radiative coupling printed circuit board without an active antenna generates almost no noise.

 Disadvantages of RFID Technology

 - Short Range - The absence of an active antenna means that a passive tag has an extremely short frequency range.
-Tags operating in low to a high frequency may have a maximum communication range of 2 feet.
+Tags operating in low to high frequency may have a maximum communication range of 2 feet.
 If they’re using a very high frequency they may get up to 20 feet, but that’s still a relatively short range.

 - Limited Storage - Even most non-volatile memory requires power to keep its contents from degrading.
 Without an onboard battery, passive tags can’t store much information.

 - Requires Reader - Passive types of an RFID tag require a high-powered reader to even power on.

 - No Sensors - Most sensors require constant power to operate and possibly need memory to store data.
 This makes passive tags unsuitable for most sensing applications.